NCAR/seqgentools/README.rst

     * Count:            generates a sequence of, possibily infinite, evenly spaced numbers
     * Cycle:            generates a cyclic chain of another sequence
     * Repeat:           generates a repeating sequece of object
-    * Chain:            generates a chained seqnece of another sequences
+    * Chain:            generates a chained sequence of another sequences
     * Product:          generates a sequence of mathematical product of another sequences
     * Permutations:     generates a permuted sequence of another sequence
     * Combinations:     generates a combinated sequence of another sequence